forgotten-pillar/fp-notes/content/Doctrine/end-time/present-truth.md

 > [!info]+ Tangent
-> For more information on the experiences and fulfillment of the 2300 days prophecy, see the [[Little Book]].
+> For more information on the experiences and fulfillment of the 2300 days prophecy, see the [[little-book]].

 ## Present Truth for the Israel era